Trump stiffed his alleged co-conspirators, whose false claims brought in $250 million

-- Several of former President Donald Trump's allies who are now facing criminal charges for helping him try to overturn the results of the 2020 election were never paid by the Trump political operation for work they did in late 2020.
+- Several of former President Donald Trump's allies, including Rudy Giuliani, who are now facing criminal charges for helping him try to overturn the results of the 2020 election were never paid by the Trump political operation for work they did in late 2020.

-- Trump and his allies raised $250 million off of false claims that were peddled nationwide by people like Giuliani and Kerik.
-That money is now helping Trump pay a small army of lawyers.
+- Trump and his allies raised $250 million off false claims that were peddled nationwide by people including Giuliani and Kerik, the House select committee investigating the Jan.
+6 Capitol riot said.

+- That money is now helping Trump pay a small army of lawyers defending him against criminal charges.

-Several of the attorneys who spearheaded President Donald Trump's frenzied effort to overturn the results of the 2020 election tried, and failed, to collect payment for the work they did for Trump's political operation, despite the fact that their lawsuits and false claims of election interference helped the Trump campaign and allied committees raise $250 million in the weeks following the November vote.
+Several of the attorneys who spearheaded President Donald Trump's frenzied effort to overturn the results of the 2020 election tried, and failed, to collect payment for the work they did for Trump's political operation, according to testimony to congressional investigators and Federal Election Commission records.
+This is despite the fact that their lawsuits and false claims of election interference helped the Trump campaign and allied committees raise $250 million in the weeks following the November vote, the House select committee investigating the Jan.
+6 Capitol riot said in its final report.

-Parlatore told CNBC that the Giuliani operation was never compensated for their work; Bob Costello, Giuliani's attorney, declined to comment further about the agreement, citing privileged conversations between his client and then-President Trump.

-"Lawyers and law firms that didn't do shit were paid lots of money and the people that worked their ass off, got nothing," Kerik complained in a 2021 tweet.
+"Lawyers and law firms that didn't do s--- were paid lots of money and the people that worked their ass off, got nothing," Kerik complained in a 2021 tweet.

+Bob Costello, Giuliani's attorney, declined to comment further about the agreement, citing privileged conversations between his client and then-President Trump.

 Trump has a long history of not paying his bills.
 But the revelation that he likely stiffed Giuliani, a longtime friend, is all the more striking given that much of the work Giuliani did for the Trump operation is detailed in a sprawling RICO indictment in Georgia released Monday, in which Giuliani is a co-defendant alongside Trump and 17 other people.